shwetaabhyankar/Hospital-Readmission/README.md

 **Problem Statement**
 To identify the factors that lead to the high readmission rate of diabetic patients within 30 days post discharge and correspondingly to predict the high-risk diabetic-patients who are most likely to get readmitted within 30 days so that the quality of care can be improved along with improved patient’s experience, health of the population and reduce costs by lowering readmission rates.
 Also, to identify the medicines that are the most effective in treating diabetes.

+**Business Impact**
+Hospital readmission is an important contributor to total medical expenditures and is an emerging indicator of quality of care.
+Diabetes, similar to other chronic medical conditions, is associated with increased risk of hospital readmission.
+As mentioned in the article “Correction to: Hospital Readmission of Patients with Diabetes”, hospital readmission is a high-priority health care quality measure and target for cost reduction, particularly within 30 days of discharge.
+The burden of diabetes among hospitalized patients is substantial, growing, and costly, and readmissions contribute a significant portion of this burden.
+Reducing readmission rates among patients with diabetes has the potential to greatly reduce health care costs while simultaneously improving care.
+Our aim is to provide some insights into the risk factors for readmission and also to identify the medicines that are the most effective in treating diabetes.

 **Dataset**
 The data subset used for analysis covers 10 years of diabetes patient encounter data (1999 – 2008) among 130 US hospitals with over 100,000 diabetes patients.
 Moreover, all the encounters used for analysis satisfy five key criteria:
 • The length of stay was comprised from 1 to 14 days.